On September 30, 2022, Microsoft announced security updates for two zero-day vulnerabilities affecting Microsoft Exchange Server 2013, 2016, and 2019.

-This article discusses how to use the Security OSINT tools to find servers with these vulnerabilities, and cover a case study of an exploitable server.
-There were two vulnerabilities found in total: CVE-2022-41082 and CVE-2022-41040.
-If a user has authenticated access rights to the Exchange Server that they want to attack, they can use both CVEs and launch a Remote Code Execution (RCE) attack at the server.
+This article covers how to use the security OSINT tool to find servers with these vulnerabilities and a case study of an exploitable server.
+Two vulnerabilities have been discovered: CVE-2022-41082 and CVE-2022-41040.
+If a user has authenticated access rights to the Exchange Server that they want to attack, they can use both CVEs and launch a Remote Code Execution (RCE) attack on the server.

 Image Source : Microsoft Security, Analyzing attacks using the Exchange vulnerabilities CVE-2022-41040 and CVE-2022-41082

 GTSC, a Vietnamese cybersecurity company, confirmed that the SSRF attack using CVE-2022-41040 occurred where an obfuscated web shell (a vulnerability that enables a web server to be remotely accessed) was requested on the Exchange server.
 This hacker used a user agent and accessed Antsword (an open-source, cross-platform management tool based in China).
 The web shell showed that hackers used Windows code page 936, a program that used simplified Chinese characters.
 This leads us to believe that a group of Chinese hackers carried out the attack.
 Another notable point can be found in the RedirSuiteServiceProxy.aspx file (the regular file available on the Exchange server).
 The contents of the file changed to code found in the web shell file.

 Detect Exploitable Microsoft Exchange Servers Using OSINT Tools

 Users can search Exchange servers with Exchange zero-day vulnerabilities using Criminal IP (https://www.criminalip.io).
 Use the cve_id filter and search for CVE-2022-41082 vulnerabilities.
 Searching for this vulnerability will yield 91,807 IP addresses hosting vulnerable Exchange servers.